K19049608/DCDM_GRP1_project/README.md

 Run Sql_db_creation.sql to create the database

-To query the database in R - use SQL_to_R.Rmd
+To query the database in R - follow instructions in SQL_to_R.Rmd

 # **R Shiny**

 Run the shiny_app.R!
+Make sure your MySQL login details are added into the code

-To query the database in R - use SQL_to_R.Rmd
+To query the database in R - follow instructions in SQL_to_R.Rmd